HamzaSamiHussein/freeCodeCamp-Notes/README.md

 ___

--use transparent to hide the color of something ->
+-Use transparent to hide the color of something ->

 ```css
 background-color: blue;  --> background-color: transparent